About Pollinator Corridors

 Director Karen has fond memories of getting to know Noel during his visits to her backyard to pick “salad” (Noel’s term for food plants to feed moth caterpillars he was rearing).
 When Noel would spot chewed leaves, he would get excited and start telling stories about the critters that were devouring Karen’s garden.
 Looking back, it was this enthusiasm and gentle teaching about the interactions of native plants and insects that added to Karen’s conviction to convert her backyard to a native plant habitat garden, and eventually form Pollinator Corridors.
 The volunteer native plants Noel would give to Karen from his backyard are now fully grown, and serve as a reminder of this journey.

 Jan 2018: we heard the very sad news that Noel passed away.
 He will live on through his research contributions and in the memory of the people he touched sharing his love of the natural world.

 Noel and Bob sorting through soil to find moth cocoons

 Bob, Karen and Dale at the first Pollinator Corridors board meeting in July 2015 held at Battiste B&B in Miller Canyon, Hereford, Arizona, in the beautiful Huachuca Mountains.
 It was decided the focus of our work would be where the directors lived, so our "doing business as" name would be Pollinator Corridors Southwest.

-As of 2020, the three original directors are still active.
-Bob and Dale provide the biological expertise.
-Karen handles the nonprofit business affairs, and provides public outreach by giving presentations, staffs a vendor booth at events, distributes pollinator plant seeds, and recruits volunteers for the various PoCo projects.
+As of 2020, Dale has retired as director and Gene Thomas has stepped in.
+Bob and Gene provide the biological expertise.
+Karen handles the nonprofit business affairs, provides public outreach with presentations and event vendor booths, distributes pollinator plant seeds, consults on pollinator garden design and plant choice, and recruits volunteers for the various PoCo projects.